LittleBigPlanet: Overview

-The series takes place in a world known as LittleBigPlanet.
-Each curator is in charge of a part of LittleBigPlanet and they govern them independently.
+The series takes place in a world known as LittleBigPlanet (or Craftworld, as occasionally games will take place on a completely different planet), a realm made by the thoughts and dreams of every living creature in the Omniverse.
+Each "Creator Curator" is in charge of a part of LittleBigPlanet and they govern them independently.
 LittleBigPlanet has geography inspired by the real-life Earth.
 All games in the series follow the main protagonist Sackboy, a small anthropomorphic creature made of brown fabric with a zip fastener and button eyes.
 He can be customized to the player's liking using costumes that are either unlocked in the game or bought as downloadable content from the PlayStation Store.
-The player can control Sackboy's four emotions; happiness, sadness, worry and anger, each of which has three levels of intensity.
-The English language version of each game is narrated by Stephen Fry and in all formats Fry's scripts are written by Dean Wilkinson.
+The player can control Sackboy's four emotions; happiness, sadness, worry and anger, with the D-pad, each of which has three levels of intensity.
+The English language version of each game is narrated by Stephen Fry and Fry's scripts in all formats are written by Dean Wilkinson.